 Consulting is a service we offer.
 Estimates determine the cost of a service.
 Sometimes there is a fine line between the two.
 Estimates do involve determining the need for a service, and some advice is offered, however, if you wish to spend significant time with the arborist talking about your tree(s) then it may be considered consulting.

 The two differ in their skill sets, knowledge and in the physical location of most of their work.
 Rarely does a logger have to work around structures.
 Arborists almost always do.
-If your job is close to things/people you want not to damage, or if it requires expertise in tree physiology you need an Arborist.
+If your tree(s) is close to structures or people, or if it requires expertise in tree physiology, you need a Certified Arborist.
 Beyond in-depth botanical knowledge of trees we learn specialized climbing techniques and how to safely trim and remove trees in close proximity to people, structures and roads.
-This differs signi?cantly from the logger’s skill sets.
-When you hire us, you get a very experienced arborist/climber with a proven safety record.
+This differs significantly from the logger’s skill sets.
+When you hire us, you get a very experienced, insured arborist/climber with a proven safety record.

 Late winter before the trees break dormancy is probably best.
 Light pruning can be done on healthy trees during summer after the leaves are fully formed.
 Pruning during the initial growth and flowering of spring is a no-no, unless it’s to remove dead or broken limbs.

 If we are already at your place doing some tree work, then we may consider trimming your shrubs.
 Mostly, we leave the shrub trimming to the lawn care professionals.